nopevii/dsa/README.md

 ### What is a data structure

-Data structure is a named locatation that can be used to store and organize data
+Data structure is a named location that can be used to store and organize data

 ### What is an algorithm